One of the most significant limitations of hand vacuums is the reach.

 Overall, consumers loved the portability and versatility that this product brings in the table.

-It may not have the most powerful suction.
-But it isn’t no chop liver.
+It may not have the most potent suction, but it’s decent.
 It will hold its own even against pricier handhelds like the Dyson.

 Though don’t expect too much from the floor tool because it does not have any motorized brush and the long extension wand saps some of the power.

-This product is great for people looking for a hand vacuum light enough to carry around but has an attachment to clean floors without the need to bend down.
+This product is excellent for people looking for a hand vacuum light enough to carry around but has an attachment to clean floors without the need to bend down.